stfc/cloud-docs/source/ImageTypes.rst

 We do allow users to upload their own images although it is then the users' responsibility to ensure any VMs created with these comply with our :ref:`tos`.
 Any non compliant VMs will be deleted.

-Please contact us at cloud-support@gridpp.rl.ac.uk if you would like to upload your own images and discuss how to comply with the :ref:`tos`
+Please contact us at cloud-support@stfc.ac.uk if you would like to upload your own images and discuss how to comply with the :ref:`tos`